flant/helm-charts/.helm/charts/flant-lib/README.md

 ### "fl.formatStringAsDNSSubdomain" function

 Format the string as a DNS subdomain name as defined in RFC 1123.
 Usually to be able to use the string as a name for some Kubernetes resources.
+If string is longer than 253 symbols, then truncate it and add a unique hash at the end of it.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names
 <br/>

 Arguments: